You Ask, We Answer

 Can I leave home to care for my elderly parents or friends who require assistance to care for themselves?
 Or a friend or family member who has disabilities?

-marissa asked about 4 years agoYes.
+marissa asked over 5 years agoYes.
 Be sure that you protect them and you by following physical distancing guidelines such as washing hands before and after, using hand sanitizer, maintaining at least 6 feet of distance when possible, and coughing or sneezing into a tissue.

 Public HealthPublic Health -